komura-crm/donaldboulton/README.md

-> **Update** Foundation is now built with Gatsby V3, this include many performance update
+> **Update** Bibwoe is now built with Gatsby V3 "3.14.3", this include many performance updates such as React 17.0.2; Gatsby Plugin Image proper usage

----
+* * *

-# Foundation
+# Bibwoe is Based on Foundation

 A starter to launch your blazing fast personal website and a blog, Built with [Gatsby][gatsby] and [Netlify CMS][netlifycms].

-Need help launching your website?
-My DM's are open on <a href="https://twitter.com/stackrole">twitter</a>

 ## 👌 Features